henrylevesque/AI_Assisted_Analysis_Tool/README.md

             python text_analysis.py --config configs/text_config_example.yaml --runs 1 --no-interactive
             ```

-            ### Boolean flags: --consensus / --no-consensus
+            ### Boolean flags: within-model / between-model consensus and append-metadata

             The scripts use mutually-exclusive on/off flags for important boolean options so that the absence of a flag does not accidentally override a value in your config file.
-For example, the consensus setting is tri-state:

-            - If you pass `--consensus`, consensus is enabled for this run.
-            - If you pass `--no-consensus`, consensus is disabled for this run.
-            - If you omit both flags, the script will defer to the value found in your config file (or fall back to the script default if the config doesn't specify it).

-            This pattern preserves the precedence rule (CLI overrides config) while allowing "no-op" CLI runs that don't overwrite config values unintentionally.
+The relevant tri-state flags are:

+            - Within-model consensus: `--within-model-consensus` / `--no-within-model-consensus` (defaults to ON when not specified)
++            - Between-model consensus: `--between-model-consensus` / `--no-between-model-consensus` (defaults to ON when not specified)
++            - Append metadata: `--append-metadata` / `--no-append-metadata` (defaults to ON when not specified)
++
+            Specifying the `--within-model-consensus` flag forces within-model consensus on for the run; `--no-within-model-consensus` forces it off.
+Omitting both will use the config file value or the script default.

 3. **Follow any additional prompts or instructions** provided by the script to complete the analysis.